What Titre Foncier Means in Marrakech for Foreign Buyers

 When you buy a Titre Foncier property and the transfer is registered, your name replaces the seller’s name in the national register.

-Your ownership is then guaranteed by the Moroccan state.
+Your ownership is then protected by the Moroccan state.

 What Is a Melkia Property?